 ~ This article may contain affiliate links.
-I only suggest product or services I believe will benefit my readers.
-All opinions are 100% mine! ~
+We only suggest products or services we believe will benefit our readers.
+All opinions are 100% ours! ~

 Guess what?!
-You can get started on a side hustle today that will earn you an extra $250 – $1000+ per month working as a captioner.
+You can get started with a side hustle as a captioner today and earn an extra $250 to $1,000+ per month.

-Today I’m going to tell you all about working as a captioner and show you the exact steps you need to take to get started with this work from home job!
+Here I’m going to tell you all about working as a caption writer and show you the exact steps you need to take to get started with this work-from-home job.

-As I was doing research for this article, I was quickly confused between captioning and transcription.
-They seem really similar, but I found out that captioning is actually a specialized form of transcription.
+As I was doing research for this article, I was confused about the difference between captioning and at-home transcription jobs.
+I found out that captioning is actually a specialized form of transcription.

-Captioning work is the process of displaying text on video (television, online videos, or other media).
-You may be familiar with the CC that you see on your television screen which means “closed captioning”.
-This is to provide written or interpretive information.
+Captioning work is the process of displaying text on video (television, online videos or other media).
+You may be familiar with the CC that you see on your television screen, which means “closed captioning.”
+Closed captions sometimes include descriptions of non-speech elements of the audio.

-Offline Captioning is done with pre-recorded videos.
-This could be television, movies, youtube videos, or anything else that is pre-recorded.
-Offline captioning is not done during live events.
+Offline captioning is done with prerecorded video, including television, movies, YouTube videos or anything else that is prerecorded.
+Offline captioning is not performed during live events.

 How much does a closed captioner make?

 Captioners are paid by the video minute.
-If you are just starting out a 20 minute video may take you 90 minutes to complete.
-But you will only be paid for the video minutes.
-This is why it’s important to be fast and accurate!
+If you’re just starting out, a 20-minute video may take you 90 minutes to complete.
+But you’ll only be paid for the 20 video minutes.
+That’s why it’s important to be fast and accurate!

-With the proper certification, experience, speed, and accuracy it is estimated you can earn between $55,000 – $60,000 per year.
-If you are working as a Real Time Captioner you could earn up to $100,000 per year.
+With the proper certification, experience, speed and accuracy, you can earn an estimated $55,000 to $60,000 per year.
+If you work as a real time captioner, your captioner income could be up to $100,000 per year.

-National Court Reporting Association has training and certification information for the captioning and court reporting industries.
-You will find information on schools, certificate programs, and job opportunities.
+NCRA, the Association for Court Reporters and Captioners has training and certification information for the captioning and court reporting industries.
+You’ll find information on schools, certificate programs and job opportunities.

 StenoSpeed.com This is a great site for beginners.
-Their download files range in speed between 40 wpm – 230 wpm.
-You will need to download RealPlay to play the files.
+Its download files range in speed from 40 words per minute to 230 wpm.
+You need to download RealPlay to access the files.

-Listen and Write Sign up and log into this site to keep track of your progress.
-You can type directly onto the site to find out your speed score, and find out how you improve over time.
-There are a wide range of levels available to practice.
+Listen and Write Sign up and log onto this site to keep track of your progress.
+You can type directly onto the site to find out your speed score and how much you have improved over time.
+A wide range of levels are available for practice.

-Express Scribe Practice Transcription Files This has a free software program you can download with PDFs available to check your work.
-However, there is no way to keep track of your timing.
+Express Scribe Practice Transcription Files Here you can download a free software program, with PDFs available to check your work.
+However, there’s no way to keep track of your speed.

-Rev.com is a great place to start for beginner captioning.
-You don’t have to have a certificate to get started so it’s a great way to find out if this is work that you like.
+Rev.com is a great place for beginners to start captioning.
+You don’t need a certificate to get started, so it’s a great way to find out if this is work you like.
 Rev.com has the lowest pay rates of the companies featured here.
-According to their website, they pay $0.40 – $0.75 per video minute.
-The average monthly earnings is $240 with top earners making $1570.
+According to the website, it pays 54 cents to $1.10 per audio/video minute.
+Average monthly pay is $240, with top earners making $1,570 a month.

-Abeerden – This company works with a variety of networks (BET, A+E, ABC Family, NBC Universal, just to name a few).
+Aberdeen – This company works with a variety of networks (BET, A+E, ABC Family, NBC Universal, just to name a few).
 You can earn $75 per hour for real time closed captioning.
-You need experience and a speed of 180 – 220 words per minute.
+You need experience and a speed of 180 to 220 wpm.

-Vanan Captioning – This company hires remote location captioners with experience.
-They have an online chat that is very helpful if you have any questions.
-There is a 3 step hiring process to determine your skills as a captioner.
+Vanan Captioning – This company also hires remote captioners with experience.
+It has an online chat feature that’s very helpful if you have any questions.
+There is a three-step hiring process to determine your skills as a captioner.

-Vitac – This is a well known company for closed captioning.
-They hire remote real time captioners and hire all positions as employees instead of freelance/independent contractor.
-You will need 2 years of experience to qualify for a job with Vitac.
+Vitac – This is a well-known company for closed captioning.
+It hires remote real time captioners, and all positions are employees instead of freelancers or independent contractors.
+You need two years of experience to qualify for a job with Vitac.

 Indeed – Indeed is a FREE search engine and a great place to find remote jobs of all kinds.
-They often have remote captioning jobs in their search engine.
+Its search engine often includes remote captioning jobs.

-The best way to find a remote captioning job is to type “Captioning jobs” in the search bar and “Remote” in location bar.
+The best way to find a remote captioning job is to type “captioning jobs” in the search bar and “remote” in the location bar.

 CLICK HERE to start your search!

 FlexJobs – FlexJobs is a paid search engine that costs $15 per month.
-They have high quality and reliable jobs posted for remote captioning jobs.
+It posts high-quality and reliable remote captioning jobs.

-You can also find other FREE resources through FlexJobs blog to help you find remote work.
+You can also find FREE resources through the FlexJobs blog to help you find remote work.